- Community Development

 For information on the application process, please see the Grants page.

-The City Council approved the Consolidated Plan 2015 to 2019 (PDF) on Tuesday, June 16, 2015.
-The Annual Action Plan for Program Year 2018 reflects the Goals and Objectives of the Consolidated Plan 2015 to 2019.
-The City of Frisco received notification that it will be receiving Community Development Block Grant funds from the U.S. Department of Housing and Urban Development, in the amount of $521,399 for program year 2018.
-The City estimates an approximate $16,000 will be earned in program income.
+The City of Frisco received notification that it will be receiving Community Development Block Grant funds from the U.S. Department of Housing and Urban Development for $661,391 for the program year 2022.
+The City estimates an approximate $13,000 will be earned in program income and $90,780 of previous years' funds for reallocation for a total of $765,171.

-The purpose of the Community Development Block Grant Program is to support and perform activities which primarily benefit low- and moderate-income persons and prevent or eliminate slums or blight.
-The total amount of Community Development Block Grant funds will be used for program year 2018, from October 1, 2018, to September 30, 2019.
-Shown below are projects and funding for the 2018 program year.
+The purpose of the Community Development Block Grant Program is to support and perform activities that primarily benefit low- and moderate-income persons and prevent or eliminate slums or blight.
+Community Development Block Grant funds will be used for the program year 2022, from October 1, 2022, to September 30, 2023.
+Shown below are projects and funding for the 2022 program year.

 Public Service Funding Recommendations – by law, the City of Frisco can only use up to 15% of its CDBG funding for public services.